miakd/miakd.github.io/_posts/2020-06-30-feminist-futures-fellow.md

 subtitle: A conversation with Scott Tadashi Tsuchitani
 ---

 It was a privilege to work with the Feminist Futures Fellowship program.
 I received such solid support and solidarity with my peers.
-Check out some excerpts from this profile of my project.
+Check out some excerpts from a profile of my project facilitated by Scott Tadashi Tsuchitani.

 ***Tell us about your project.***